-The WQSMD can simultaneously two SMD drives which can be of different size, speed and data rate.
-The procedure for connecting two drives is simple.
-Data cables are connected in radial fashion to edge connectors on the WQSMD.
+The WQESD supports up to four ESDI drives each of which can be of different size, speed and data rate.
+The procedure for connecting multiple drives is simple.
+Data cables are connected in radial fashion to edge connectors on the WQESD.
 There is no particular order of connection.
 The control cable is daisy chained between each drive with the last drive being terminated.

-Pre-configured data and control cable kits for one or two drives can be supplied to minimise difficulties when installing the WQSMD or where adding additional drives.
-(LWQSMD/1 or LWQSMD/2)
+Pre-configured data and control cable kits for one to four drives can be supplied to minimise difficulties when installing the WQESD or where adding additional drives.
+(KESDI/1, KESDI/2, KESDI/3, KESDI/4)